Updated: May 07, 2020

 No. The courses that have been online all semester will go forward as scheduled.

 There will be online and face-to-face options available.
 Please see Canvas for more information.

 We encourage you to stay and finish the semester.
 ESL classes will most likely continue face to face as normal.
-All campus services, including housing, will remain open.
 Please stay in touch with the Center for Global Engagement.
 They are sending additional information to you.

 All faculty will have scheduled online office hours.
-Many will also have in-person office hours for those who remain on campus.
 Contact your professor for more details.